 All staff are properly remunerated and suitably contracted (including the provision of an employee pension from July 2017) as regards the value they bring through contributions to our operations, programmes and consultations.
 Salaries are benchmarked as appropriate.

-A training budget for professional development opportunities to employees and AIR Council advisors is agreed as part of each annual budget.
+A training budget for professional development opportunities to employees and Artists Council advisers is agreed as part of each annual budget.

 A review of a-n’s payments to writers will be undertaken with appropriate and affordable increments budgeted for as part of the company’s 2018-2021 business planning.